Lea esta hoja informativa en español

 Practicing Safer Sex

-Practicing safer sex involves knowing what bodily fluids can spread sexually transmitted infections, what sexual activities are risky for each person, and how you can make that activity less risky.
-Bodily fluids that can spread STIs include blood (including menstrual blood), vaginal secretions, semen (cum and pre-cum), and anal fluids.
+Practicing safer sex involves knowing what bodily fluids can spread STIs, which partner may be vulnerable to (at risk for) STIs during which sexual activities, and how you can lower the chance of transmission through that activity.
+Bodily fluids that can transmit STIs include blood (including menstrual blood), vaginal secretions, semen (cum and pre-cum), and anal fluids.

 For people who are HIV-negative, taking HIV drugs can protect against acquiring HIV if they are exposed to the virus.